 The Schema Registry API allows you to transfer and share XDM resources between sandboxes and IMS Organizations.
 For any schema, field group, or data type, you can generate an export payload containing the structure of the resource and any dependent resources.
 This payload can then be used to import the resource into a destination sandbox and IMS Org.

-See the export/import endpoints guide for more information on how to use these endpoints.
+See the import endpoint guide for more information on how to generate XDM resources from export payloads.

 You can generate sample data for any specified schema within the Schema Library.
 The response object returned can then be used as a source of data ingestion.